-Many people wrongly think that they cannot claim compensation after a hit and run collision because the other driver has fled the scene.
+Many people wrongly think that they cannot make a hit and run claim because the other driver has fled the scene.
 Although the claims process is slightly different from other road collision cases, a compensation claim is still possible.

 If you have been involved in a hit and run collision, or if you are hit by a stolen vehicle or an uninsured driver, we can help you make a compensation claim.